 In July 2011, PopCap was acquired by Electronic Arts, proving that you can try to get out, but they will always pull you back in.

-Jeff parted company with Popcap Games in November 2013 to pursue his lifelong goal of professionally playing Dark Souls live in front of thousands of viewers on twitch.tv.
+Jeff parted company with Popcap Games in November 2013 to pursue his lifelong goal of professionally speedrunning Dark Souls, Dark Souls II, and Bloodborne and occasional tutorials for Hearthstone and Heroes of the Storm live in front of thousands of viewers on his channel on twitch.tv.
 Jeff is currently employed at Hit Detection as a consultant for the video game industry.